metablaster/WindowsFirewallRuleset/README.md

 `Scripts\ExportFirewall.ps1` which may take some time or do it manually.\
 For manual export see [ManageGPOFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ManageGPOFirewall.md)
-- The scripts will ask you what rules you want, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as BasicNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc. also do not ignore IPv6, Windows does need IPv6!
+- The scripts will ask you what rules you want, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as CoreNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc. also do not ignore IPv6, Windows does need IPv6!
 - Default configuration will set global firewall behavior which is not configurable in GPO GUI, such as `stateful ftp` and `pptp` or global `IPSec` settings, if you need specific setup please visit